-February 14,1989 - The Kemper Lesnik Organization announced its intention to place a CBA expansion team in Sioux Falls, S.D.
+February 14,1989 The Kemper Lesnik Organization announced its intention to place a Continental Basketball Association (CBA) expansion team in Sioux Falls, S.D.
 Based in Chicago, the company provided the city of Sioux Falls with its first professional sports team.
 The team's nickname, Skyforce, was selected from 1,045 entries submitted in a "Name the Team" contest.

 May 13, 1993 - Local ownership took hold when Sioux Falls businessmen Bob Correa, Greg Heineman, Roger Larsen and Tom Walsh purchased the Skyforce from the Kemper Lesnik Organization.
 The four community business leaders quickly established three goals: